+ilter ? ×

+Add Leve el Delete Lev /el X Delete All Import E xport

+filter name: Filter 1

+And/Or F roperty / Conditio n Value

+·

-- Enter a name for your filter in the 'Filter name' field. - Click Add Level to define your first condition. - Click the Property field and choose the branch element that you want to use to filter the map.
-If for instance you want to restrict the display to all the branches on which you have placed a Priority 1 icon, select the entry "Branch icons" in the list. - For a definition of the property "Total slack", see "Reviewing a project plan". - Click the Condition field and choose the required condition.
-In our example, you would choose the entry "Equal to" or "Contains" (in case some branches contain more than one icon). - Click the Value field to define the condition to be applied to the branch.
-In our example, you would choose the Priority 1 icon in the icon gallery that opens when you click the Value field. - (optional) Click Add Level again to define a second condition, using the And/Or field to indicate whether both conditions must be met for the branch to display, or whether meeting just one of the two conditions is enough for the branch to display. - (optional) Continue adding conditions as required and click OK.
+- Enter a name for your filter in the 'Filter name' field. - Click Add Level to define your first condition. - Click the Property field and choose the topic element that you want to use to filter the map.
+If for instance you want to restrict the display to all the topics on which you have placed a Priority 1 icon, select the entry "Topic icons" in the list.

+V For a definition of the property "Total slack", see "Reviewing a project plan".

+- Click the Condition field and choose the required condition.
+In our example, you would choose the entry "Equal to" or "Contains" (in case some topics contain more than one icon). - Click the Value field to define the condition to be applied to the topic.
+In our example, you would choose the Priority 1 icon in the icon gallery that opens when you click the Value field.

+The Value field is not case-sensitive.
+If you filter by topics labeled "Project status", for example, the filter will also include topics labeled "Project Status" or "project status".

+- (optional) Click Add Level again to define a second condition, using the And/Or field to indicate whether both conditions must be met for the topic to display, or whether meeting just one of the two conditions is enough for the topic to display. - > (optional) Continue adding conditions as required and click OK.

-The mind map now only shows the branches that meet the criteria you have defined.
+The mind map now only shows the topic that meet the criteria you have defined.